jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   * 1..5 to rate cards
   * N/P for next/previous
   * Enter to save your rating and move on
-* The "practice simulations" are very low quality, skip them
+* The "practice simulations" are very low quality; stick to Rx/Kaplan/UWorld
 * For information you've never seen, mark as Forgot (1)
    * Pause and just skim the information because you need to learn this stuff anyway.
 Try to learn one little piece from that question.
 For